GlacioHack/geoutils/README.md

 ## Structure

-GeoUtils are composed of three libraries:
+GeoUtils is composed of three libraries:
 - `georaster.py` to handle raster data set.
 In particular, a Raster class to load a raster file along with metadata.
 - `geovector.py` to handle vector data set.
 In particular, a Vector class to load a raster file along with metadata.
 - `projtools.py` with various tools around projections.